I talk to hardware engineers every week who are designing new power stages. The same question comes up again and again: “Should I go SiC or GaN?”

 Both SiC and GaN are “wide bandgap” materials — meaning their atomic structure handles high electric fields much better than silicon.
 But they handle it in different ways that matter enormously for your design.

 SiC has extraordinary thermal conductivity.
 At 370 W/m·K, it conducts heat almost three times better than GaN (130 W/m·K).
 This means a SiC MOSFET can sit on a heatsink in an EV inverter, handle 200 amps continuously at 800V, and keep its junction temperature manageable.
 When your device dissipates serious power and can’t afford to melt, SiC’s thermal advantage is the deciding factor.
+We dig into one specific part — Wolfspeed’s C3M0080120D — and its sourcing reality in our SiC MOSFET sourcing guide.

 The heuristic works because these advantages are rooted in material physics.
 SiC’s thermal conductivity doesn’t go away, and GaN’s switching speed doesn’t go away.
 The physics dictates the application.